 This nutrient is one of the best antioxidants we have at our disposal.
 It helps to eliminate free radicals in our body (a molecule with one or more unpaired electrons, which are highly reactant).
 It does this by offering up its own electrons, neutralizing the free radical.
 This helps to protect our body tissue from oxidative stress (damage done by free radicals), and can therefore help to prevent disease.

 By preventing iron from oxidiation in our intestines, Vitamin C helps to enhance iron absorption.
-It’s a good idea to consume foods high in Vitamin C and those in iron together to reap these benefits!
+It’s a good idea to consume foods high in Vitamin C and foods rich in iron together to reap these benefits!

 Vitamin C is a cofactor in forming collagen, a fibrous connective tissue made from proteins.
 Collagen is found in so many places in our bodies.
 It makes up the structure on which bones and teeth are formed, it forms scar tissue,and it allows for the elasticity of our blood vessels.
 Iron is a cofactor in collagen, too, and with Vitamin C helping iron absorption, they make a pretty great team!

-Vitamin C has a lot of other benefits, too, but they’re pretty sciency, and I’m all scienced out after that lipids article.
-Suffice it to say, the vitamin does a whole lot of other great things in metabolism and disease treatment!
+Vitamin C has a lot of other benefits, too, but we’ll keep it simple here.
+Suffice it to say, Vitamin C aids in metabolism and disease prevention!